Julian is a filmmaker and photographer. He received his M.A. in Communication from Wichita State and currently works for Yale University.

 10. January 6th U.S. Capitol Insurrection

-Arguably one of the wildest things that happened in 2021 took place in the very first week of the year, as if 2021 was determined to tell 2020 to hold its beer as soon as possible.
+Arguably one of the wildest things that happened in 2021 took place in the very first week of the year, as if 2021 were determined to tell 2020 to hold its beer as soon as possible.

-On January 6th, a mob of pro-Trump extremists stormed the United States capitol after demonstrations and attending a Trump rally held a short distance from where U.S. senators were working to ratify then president-elect Joe Biden's victory over Trump.
+On January 6th, a mob of pro-Trump extremists stormed the United States capitol after demonstrations and attending a Trump rally held a short distance from where U.S. senators were working to ratify then-president-elect Joe Biden's victory over Trump.
 The event occurred after nearly two months of Trump working to delegitimize the election results, which he backtracked on in order to save face a mere day after the insurrection.